What is Metal Fabrication?

 Industries that Use Metal Fabrication

 Metal fabrication has applications in a wide variety of industries.
-Because of the versatility of tools and processes, it’s used to create parts for industries as varied as agriculture, medical equipment, and cars.
+Because of the versatility of tools and processes, it’s used to create parts for industries as varied as agriculture, spa furniture and cars.

 Some of the industries that use metal fabrication include: